-In December 2020, Baker Hughes received notice that the SEC was conducting a formal investigation that Baker Hughes understands was related to its books and records and internal controls regarding sales of its products and services in projects impacted by U.S. sanctions.
-Baker Hughes cooperated with the SEC and provided requested information.
-Baker Hughes also initiated an internal review with the assistance of external legal counsel regarding internal controls and compliance related to U.S. sanctions requirements.
-While Baker Hughes' review was ongoing, in September 2021, Baker Hughes voluntarily informed the Office of Foreign Assets Control ("OFAC") that non-U.S. Baker Hughes affiliates in two foreign countries appear to have received payments, involving U.S. touchpoints, that are subject to debt restrictions pursuant to applicable U.S. sanctions laws.
-In February 2022.

-OFAC informed Baker Hughes that it has issued a cautionary letter and that it will not pursue a civil monetary penalty or further enforcement action.
-The cautionary letter reflects OFAC's final enforcement response to Baker Hughes' voluntary self-disclosure.
-Baker Hughes provided copies of its correspondence with OFAC to the SEC.
-On January 12, 2023, Baker Hughes was notified that the SEC had concluded its investigation and does not intend to recommend an enforcement action against Baker Hughes.
+In December 2020, the Company received notice that the SEC was conducting a formal investigation that the Company understands was related to its books and records and internal controls regarding sales of its products and services in projects impacted by U.S. sanctions.
+The Company cooperated with the SEC and provided requested information.
+The Company also initiated an internal review with the assistance of external legal counsel regarding internal controls and compliance related to U.S. sanctions requirements.
+While the Company's review was ongoing, in September 2021, the Company voluntarily informed the Office of Foreign Assets Control ("OFAC") that non-U.S. Baker Hughes affiliates in two foreign countries appear to have received payments, involving U.S. touchpoints, that are subject to debt restrictions pursuant to applicable U.S. sanctions laws.
+In February 2022, OFAC informed the Company that it has issued a cautionary letter and that it will not pursue a civil monetary penalty or further enforcement action.
+The cautionary letter reflects OFAC's final enforcement response to the Company's voluntary self-disclosure.
+The Company provided copies of its correspondence with OFAC to the SEC.
+On January 12, 2023, the Company was notified that the SEC had concluded its investigation and does not intend to recommend an enforcement action against the Company.